 - International students

 The School of Education (SOE) degree programs that lead to professional licensure are designed to prepare students to meet the requirements for professional licensure in the Commonwealth of Virginia as outlined by the Virginia Department of Education (VDOE).
 The SOE has determined that the curriculum includes applicable educational prerequisites for the following professional licensure(s) and/or certification(s) as outlined on this page of our website.

 Providing learning and development opportunities for adults in the workplace is very different from K-12 education.
 This master's program provides its graduates with the knowledge and skills to be major contributors to organizations, whether in human resource development or as instructional designers.

-Contact Dr. Lenhardt if you are a prospective student.
+Contact Jada Wright if you are a prospective student.